BD-STEP-Tutorials/r_testing_demo/documentPackage/README.md

-# documPackage
+# documentPackage

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of documPackage is to ...
+The goal of documentPackage is to ...

 ## Installation